scalabridge/curriculum/setup/windows.md

 ## Install Doodle

-[Download the ZIP file here](https://github.com/scalabridge/doodle/archive/master.zip) and unzip it into a folder that you can find later.
+[Download the ZIP file here](https://github.com/underscoreio/creative-scala-template/archive/master.zip) and unzip it into a folder that you can find later.
 Then, navigate to the directory you unzipped from the Windows Command Prompt, using the `cd` command.
 Ask for help if you get stuck.

  Now, type `sbt.bat`.
 Make sure see output that looks like the following (this will take a little while the first time you do it).

 ```
-C:\Users\Tim> sbt.bat
+C:\Users\Taylor> sbt.bat
 .
 .
 . (you'll see some [info] logs here)